chinhdo/txFileManager/README.md

-.NET Transactional File Manager is a .NET library that supports including file system operations such as file copy, move, delete, append, etc. in a transaction.
+.NET Transactional File Manager is a .NET Standard library that supports including file system operations such as file copy, move, delete, append, etc. in a transaction.
 It's an implementation of System.Transaction.IEnlistmentNotification.